Low tide

 Wildlife notes:

 The elephant seal is now molting around his face.
-It appears he is not just losing his hair and a layer of skin but also his whiskers.
+It appears he is not just losing his hair and a layer of skin but also some of his front whiskers.
 No new wildlife sightings today.
 The sea lions are still away and the geese have left.

 Facility work: